divya0722/courier-task-optimizer/README.md

 Divya Rajagopal

 ## Inspired By
-Optimization use cases in logistics and delivery assignments like those handled by Wolt's logistics team.
+Optimization use cases in logistics and delivery assignments like those handled by logistics team.